Myhamof/PSAC/README.md

 # PSAC - PS avatar creator:
-much easier to create custom avatars for the PS
+python script to make it easier to create costume avatars
 # requirements:
 1. python 3
 2. wand
 3. in windows "ImageMagick" you to install it follow the instruction from this link "https://docs.wand-py.org/en/latest/guide/install.html#install-imagemagick-on-windows" and on Linux "libmagickwand-dev" or you can just use the colab
-# useage:
+# How to use:
 you have 2 options:
 1. running locally on your computer
 2. use google colab